The outdoor industry needs to cut the cord to polybags

 While polybags made from #2 and #4 plastic can be recycled by customers at 18,000 drop-off points across the country, few people are aware of, or make the effort to recycle polybags at grocery stores that are part of the Wrap Recycling Action Program (WRAP).
 Regardless, leaving polybag recycling solely to the end user is not the answer.

 More Recycling (MORE), a research and consulting company focused on tracking recycling infrastructure data to support circularity of post-consumer materials, manages the data and technology aspects of WRAP’s infrastructure.
 Aside from consumer drop off points, WRAP, with support from MORE, piloted polybag recycling projects at malls where a porter collects polybags on a regular basis from stores, bales them and ships direct to market.
-Nina Butler, the CEO of MORE, says “We have a major crisis that demands we radically change our course.
+Nina Butler, the CEO of MORE, said, “We have a major crisis that demands we radically change our course.
 Rethink, reduce, recycle right and buy recycled are key to developing inter-circularity of the plastic film market.”

-Butler’s colleague at MORE, Emily Tipaldo, the director of strategy and business development, underscores that consumer drop off points are only part of the polybag collection equation.
+Butler’s colleague at MORE, Emily Tipaldo, the director of strategy and business development, underscored that consumer drop off points are only part of the polybag collection equation.
 “WRAP is interested in working with brands along the entire value chain to get better audit data of where film is used each step of the way and developing case studies documenting how brands are working collaboratively to align value chains.”

-Butler also stresses the fragility of the current film recycling system and the key role brands play in strengthening it.
+Butler also stressed the fragility of the current film recycling system and the key role brands play in strengthening it.
 “With the recent drop in price for virgin plastic, there isn’t enough value in post-consumer material to account for the handling costs.
 We need to stimulate market development for post-consumer recycled content in products and packaging.
 It may be an investment for brands, but it is critical to developing the circular economy that recycling programs like WRAP rely on.
 Brands have to be part of the demand solution.”

 Many brands are stepping up to embrace the challenge to use PCR plastic in their products.
 Some examples include Costa Sunglasses and their partnership with Bureo to make sunglasses from recycled fishing nets, and the partnership between PrimaLoft, adidas and Parley for the Oceans to manufacture high-performance insulation products.
 Patagonia recently reported that 69 percent of their line includes recycled material, including plastic, and is well on the way to meeting their commitment to use only renewable or recyclable materials in their products by 2025.